About

 Jason Cowley is a journalist, magazine editor and writer.

-He has been shortlisted for the Orwell Prize for Journalism and is a multiple winner of Editor of the Year, Politics and Current Affairs, at the British Society of Magazine Editors awards.
+He is a multiple winner of Editor of the Year award (politics and current affairs), at the British Society of Magazine Editors awards, and was shortlisted for the Orwell Prize for Journalism in 2019.

 He wrote the introduction to the Macmillan Collector’s Library edition of George Orwell’s Animal Farm (2021).